DavidZajicek/holbertonschool-low_level_programming/functions_nested_loops/README.md

 3-islower.c - Check if a character is lowercase 4-isalpha.c - Check if given character int is alpha 5-sign.c - Print the sign of a number
-6-abs.c - compute th absolute value of an integer
+6-abs.c - compute the absolute value of an integer 7-print_last_digit.c - print the last digit of the given number